kiboschool/tk-future-proof-with-python/src/future-proof-with-python/try-kibo-onboarding.md

 # Set up for class

 ---
 Welcome to the Try Kibo onboarding process.
-During this process, you will select a live class and study time, join your class replit team, and lastly, join Discord and introduce yourself.
-At the bottom of this page, there is an onboarding checklist form that you **must** submit after setting up, to help the Kibo team verify that you are completely onboarded.
-Only those who submit the form after setting up will get an invite to orientation. **The deadline to finish onboarding is Friday, Feb 9.**
+During this process, you will select a live class, join your class replit team, join Discord and introduce yourself and lastly, prepare for Orientation.
+At the bottom of this page, there is an onboarding checklist that you **must** submit after setting up, to help the Kibo team verify that you are completely onboarded.
+Only those who submit the form will get an invite to orientation.

+**The deadline to finish onboarding is Thursday, Feb 9 at 12pm GMT.**

-## Sign up for a live class and select a study time
+## Sign up for a live class

 **Live class**: This is a mandatory class which happens once a week on Zoom.
 This is one of the most loved parts of the program!
-You get a chance to solve problems and learn with amazing instructors.
-Each live class class takes place on Thursdays, and is 1 hour and 30 minutes long.
+You get a chance to solve problems and learn with <a href="https://www.linkedin.com/in/stanleyudeh/"> Stanley Udeh </a> who will be your instructor.
+Live classes take place on Thursdays from weeks 1 - 4 in the program, and is 1 hour and 30 minutes long.

-**Study time**: This is a time range when you will be most available to study weekly.
-Depending on the time range you pick, you will be added into squads with peers who also pick a similar time range.
-During orientation, you and your squad memebers will collectively decide the day and specific time (within the time range) that you would meet virtually to study.

-**Select your preferred live class time by clicking on the link to register and add your preferred study time**
+**Select your preferred live class time by clicking on the link to register.**